elusivecodes/FyreCache/README.md

     - `port` is a number indicating the Redis port, and will default to *6379*.
     - `database` is a string representing the Redis database.
     - `timeout` is a number indicating the connection timeout.
+    - `persis`t` is a boolean indicating whether to use a persistent connection, and will default to *true*.
+    - `tls` is a boolean indicating whether to use a tls connection, and will default to *true*.
+    - `ssl` is an array containing SSL options.
+        - `key` is a string representing the path to the key file.
+        - `cert` is a string representing the path to the certificate file.
+        - `ca` is a string representing the path to the certificate authority file.

 ```php
 $container->use(Config::class)->set('Cache.redis', $options);